Saint John Commercial Real Estate

-I developed alopecia areata 7 years ago.
+I developed alopecia areata in 2015.
 AA is an autoimmune disease which causes patchy baldness.
 It’s not clear what triggers the condition in some people but once it’s triggered, it’s virtually impossible to un-trigger.
 There’s no safe effective treatment.

 When I first developed AA, I started wearing a wig to hide it.
 People affected by AA and other forms of alopecia can go through a rollercoaster of emotions such as denial, sadness, anger, acceptance and (at least for me) even gratitude.
 Gratitude that it only affects my hair and that I can still do all the things I enjoy like working, riding my bike, hiking a trail and climbing a mountain.